 To view the National Curriculum expectations for Year Four children -please click here

-Spellings are set every week on a Friday, to be tested the following Friday.
+Spellings are set every week on a Wednesday, to be tested the following Wednesday.
 Many of the words are taken from the Year 3 and 4 Statutory spelling list and align with the Year 4 spelling rules taught each term.
-We recommend that children use a variety of strategies to learn their spellings, including using their spelling voice and syllabifying, as practised in spelling lessons.
+(We will also be teaching and consolidating some of the year 3spelling rules.
+We recommend that children use a variety of strategies to learn their spellings as practised in spelling lessons.